Aman3407/DJANGO-APP/README.md

 ## Overview

 The **Inventory Management System** is a Django-based web application designed to manage inventory items and suppliers.
 The application includes features for creating, reading, updating, and deleting both items and suppliers, as well as providing a reporting feature to track stock and sales.
-It also allows user to purchase multiple items at once and also reflects the changes on the database by decreasing the amount of stock left and increasing the revenue genrerated.
+It also allows users to purchase multiple items at once and reflects the changes in the database by decreasing the amount of stock left and increasing the revenue generated.
 The application uses Django REST Framework to provide a set of RESTful API endpoints for interacting with the inventory data.

 ## Project Setup

 ### Prerequisites

 - Python
 - Django
 - Django REST Framework
 - MySQL
 - pytest

 ### Installation Steps